affilirator/thekitchen-pot/src/content/blog/best-pizza-stone.md

 The Solido pizza stone is made of durable cordierite stone which has a high heat tolerance of up to 2,000-degrees Fahrenheit.
 The stone also has extra thermal shock resistance.

-For an optimal cooking performance, Solido's exclusive heat spiral base allows the stone to heat up faster.
+For an optimal cooking performance, Solido’s exclusive heat spiral base allows the stone to heat up faster.

 The alloy of the unique spiral base and crafted feet raise the stone slightly from the oven rack.
 This gives you a superior grip and mobility as you lift it out of the oven.